-Neeta Satam is an India-born photographer based in Saint Louis.
+Neeta Satam is an India-born photographer based in Saint Louis and Mumbai.
 Her work explores the themes of cultural assimilation, the human condition, and the environment through documentary photography.
 She has been published with various media outlets including, The New York Times, The Guardian, NPR, Bloomberg News, ESPN, ProPublica, The Washington Post, Forbes, and other publications.

 She is a Missouri Photo Workshop, Eddie Adams Workshop, and The Kalish Workshop Alumna.
 She has worked as a staff photojournalist for the Columbia Missourian and as a coordinator at the Pictures of the Year International and College Photographer of the Year.
 My personal history and cultural identity have always influenced both the issues that draw her as a visual journalist and the work itself.

 In 2001, I moved from India to the United States with a geology degree and the rest of my belongings in a single suitcase.
 My migration was motivated by a desire for economic, personal, and intellectual freedom—a pipe dream for most women in my country.
 During an eight-year consulting stint as an environmental scientist with a Fortune 200 company in the United States, she observed that economic growth motives (rather than concerns about conservation and human health issues) often inform environmental policy.
 This realization combined with her passion for conservation ultimately prompted a career switch to visual journalism.

 2018 - Society of Professional Journalists, 2017 - National Press Photographers Foundation